tbrittain/spotify-netviz/README.md

 ### Authorization and Song Retrieval

 Upon running the program and selecting whether you are working with Saved Tracks/playlists/both, your browser will open for Spotify authorization.
-Simply sign in through spotify and agree to the terms.
+Simply sign in to Spotify and agree to the terms.
 That'll look something like this once you have signed in:

 ![alt text][authorize]

 Upon accepting, the program will download song information from the specified track location(s). *Depending on the number of tracks to analyze, this step could take quite some time as the program typically averages around 20 tracks parsed per second.*

 During this step, the program is performing 3 operations:
 1. Compiling an array of general track information and Spotify Audio Features for each track
 2. Taking the general track information to create an array of edges with direction from song &rarr; album, album &rarr; artist, and artist &rarr; genre